-Also, with our current economic system it will be difficult (if not impossible) to stop them.
-Each one in there own way contributes to higher productivity and lower costs… and if one thing in business is guaranteed, it's the march towards higher productivity and lower costs.
+Also, with our current economic system, it will be difficult (if not impossible) to stop them.
+Each one in its own way contributes to higher productivity and lower costs.
+And if one thing in business is guaranteed, it's the march towards higher productivity and lower costs.

 But it's not without a price.

 These are real people who will struggle to put food on their table.
-It’ll induce anger and frustration and in some cases lead to serious societal issues such as alcoholism and violent crime.
+It’ll induce anger and frustration and in some cases lead to serious social issues such as alcoholism and violent crime.

-Things may work themselves out in the end… but there will be a long period of adjustment.
+One can hope things work themselves out in the end but there could be a long period of adjustment.
+Generations maybe.